its-a-lisa/seventeensierra-hub/src/pages/index.md

     subtitle: You're totally right!
 This is meant to be my professional brand
     actions:
       - type: action
-        label: Take me to your personasitel
+        label: Take me to your personal site
         url: /docs/getting-started/installation
         style: primary
 template: advanced